 \subsection{Kullback--Leibler divergence}

-To quantify the similarity between two discrete distributions (e.g., between the features $\p{f}^1, \p{f}^3, \p{f}^4$, and $\p{f}^5$ from different documents), we use Kullback--Leibler (KL) divergence~\cite{Kullback1951}, an information-theoretic measure related to Shannon entropy and ideas from maximum-likelihood theory.
+To quantify the similarity between two discrete distributions (e.g., between the features $\p{f}^1, \p{f}^3, \p{f}^4$, and $\p{f}^5$ from different documents), we use Kullback--Leibler (KL) divergence~\cite{Kullback1951}, an information-theoretic measure that is related to Shannon entropy and ideas from maximum-likelihood theory.
 KL divergence and variants of it have been used in prior research on author recognition~\cite{Neal2017, Arun2009, Zhao2006}.
-One can also consider other similarity measures, such as chi-squared distance~\cite{Neal2017} and Jensen--Shannon divergence~\cite{Lin1991, Altmann2017, Gerlach2016}.
+One can also consider other similarity measures, such as chi-square distance~\cite{Neal2017} and Jensen--Shannon divergence~\cite{Lin1991, Altmann2017, Gerlach2016}.